keptn-workshops/getting-started/02_Deploying_simplenode_service/README.md

 ## Activate Keptn's Quality Gate

 During the deployment process, the artifacts have to pass a quality gate in the `staging` environment to get promoted to the `production` environment.
-This quality gates are spcified as *Service Level Objectives* (SLOs), i.e., in a so-called `slo.yaml` file.
+This quality gate is specified as *Service Level Objectives* (SLOs), i.e., in a so-called `slo.yaml` file.
 To learn more about the `slo.yaml` file, go to [Specifications for Site Reliability Engineering with Keptn](https://github.com/keptn/spec/blob/0.1.2/sre.md).

 * To add the **SLO** file to the **staging** stage, execute: